sampsyo/cs6120/content/blog/2020-11-11-self/index.md

 The way to interact with objects is to send them messages.
 At runtime, the "receiver" object scans itself and its parent classes for a method with the same name as the message, and if one exists, it executes it.
 The message can also contain method arguments.
 This can be referred to as [single dynamic dispatch][dispatch] or [duck typing][duck].
 In fact, this is the way in which Smalltalk and Self are dynamically typed languages.

 * Blocks<br>
-Blocks of Smalltalk code (i.e. the things enclosed by curly braces in most languages) are themselves objects and can be passed as values.
+Blocks of Smalltalk code (i.e., the things enclosed by curly braces in most languages) are themselves objects and can be passed as values.
 They can also be given parameters, which facilitates their use as lambda functions.

 * JIT<br>
-Just In Time Compilers [can trace a lot of their history][jit] through Smalltalk, Self, and later Java.
+Just-in-time Compilers [can trace a lot of their history][jit] through Smalltalk, Self, and later Java.
 All three of these languages compile into an intermediary bytecode and translate into machine code at runtime.

 ### Self

 Self prides itself for its simplicity.
 I think this is because, while we could think of it as adding prototypes to Smalltalk, it can be equivilently thought of as removing classes from Smalltalk, which is a minimalistic language to begin with.

 Self introduces prototypes, which is a way to have object oriented programming without classes.
 Instead of calling class constructors, objects are created by cloning other objects (called the object's prototype) and potentially modifying their structure.
-The predominant modern adopter of prototypes is [Javascript][js].
+The predominant modern adopter of prototypes is [JavaScript][js].

-Self objects constist of named "slots".
+Self objects constist of named "slots."
 Slots are object pointers which can reference class fields, method objects, or parent objects (Self uses multiple inheritance).

 If you have an object `o` with a slot named `foo` that contains 5, and you send `o` the message `foo`, you get 5.
 If `o` has a slot named `bar` that points to a method object `f(x)` that computes `foo*x`, and you send `o` the message `bar(3)`, you get 15.
 How can `f` refer to `foo` if the `f` object does not inherit from `o`?
 The answer is that when you send the message `bar(3)`, a new method object is created, using `f` as a prototype, which has a new parent slot pointing to `o`.
 The name of this new parent slot is ... "self".

 In the above example, the message `foo` acts like a "getter."
 If you want to provide a "setter" for the `foo` slot, you can give `o` a special "assignment slot" which behaves like a setter method.
 One really cool thing about Self is that you're not limited to just providing these setters for data fields.
-You can also provide assignment slots to methods and parent objects so that they can change dynamically at run-time!
+You can also provide assignment slots to methods and parent objects so that they can change dynamically at run time!

 Back to our example with `o`, as I mentioned, when the message `bar(3)` is sent, `f`'s `self` slot is rebound dynamically.
 In contrast, there is a special object called a block which points to a method.
 The `self` field of that method does not get rebound dynamically, but is rather fixed.
 This corresponds to a lexically scoped method or a closure, which matches Smalltalk's blocks as you may recall.